PalePrime/single_cycle/README.md

 ## How to Use the Material

-Any files named ???.ice represent a digital design in our FPGA tool environment.
+Any files named ???.ice, located in the ice directory, represent a digital design in our FPGA tool environment.
 All of them are available directly in the tool under the "File->Examples" menu.
 Most of these designs are available both in a completed version and as template designs intended as a starting point for your own work.
 Files named RV_???.ice represent appropriate steps to complete the RISC-V processor.

 During development we will primarily use a simple program in RISC-V assembly found in the file "p1.s", it can be pasted into the on-line assembler to produce machine code in hexadecimal notation.
 The hexadecimal code can in turn be copied and pasted into the design tool.
 At the final step of development we use program from the file "monitor.c" as to start-up our computer and will then be able to load and execute real programs on the running system.